nwchemgit/nwchem-wiki/Gaussian-Basis-AIMD.md

    Velocity rescaling, i.e. isokinetic ensemble

-### rand_seed: Seed for the random number generator
+### RAND_SEED: Seed for the random number generator

 This specifies the seed for initializing the random number generator.
 If not given, a unique random seed will be generated.
 Even without a thermostat, this will influence the initial velocities.

-### com\_step: How often center-of-mass translations and rotations are removed
+### COM_STEP: How often center-of-mass translations and rotations are removed

-This specifies that center-of-mass translations and rotations will be removed every com\_step steps.
+This specifies that center-of-mass translations and rotations will be removed every `com_step` steps.
 Default 10 COM translations and rotations are removed on startup (either randomized initial velocities or those read from the restart file).

-### print\_xyz: How often to print trajectory information to xyz file
+### PRINT_XYZ: How often to print trajectory information to xyz file

 This specifies that the trajectory information (coordinates, velocities, total energy, step number, dipole (if available)) to the xyz file.
 The units for the coordinates and velocities in the xyz file are Angstrom and Angstrom/fs, respectively.

-### linear: Flag for linear molecules
+### LINEAR: Flag for linear molecules

 If present, the code assumes the molecule is linear.

-### property: How often to calculate molecular properties as part of the MD simulation
+### PROPERTY: How often to calculate molecular properties as part of the MD simulation

 If present, the code will look for the property block and calculate the requested properties.
-For example, property 5 will calculate properties on the current geometry every 5 steps.
+For example, `property 5` will calculate properties on the current geometry every 5 steps.

-### tddft: How often to peform TDDFT calculation as part of the MD simulation
+### TDDFT: How often to peform TDDFT calculation as part of the MD simulation

 If present, the code will look for the tddft block and calculate the absorption spectrum.
-For example, tddft 5 will perform tddft calculations on the current geometry every 5 steps.
+For example, `tddft 5` will perform tddft calculations on the current geometry every 5 steps.

 ## Sample input files